-Pangolins are burrowing mammals that look like scaly anteaters, and they're being illegally traded at a "shocking" scale, according to a recent report.
+Pangolins are burrowing mammals that look like scaly anteaters, and they're being illegally traded at an alarming scale, despite increased protections.

-Chinese officials recently worked with University of Oxford researchers to examine the scope of the trade, and the team uncovered records that 2.59 tons of scales — representing almost 5,000 pangolins — have been seized since 2010.
+Chinese officials worked with University of Oxford researchers to examine the scope of the trade, and the team uncovered records that 2.59 tons of scales — representing almost 5,000 pangolins — were seized between 2010 and 2014.

 Richard Thomas, TRAFFIC’s communication coordinator, says the animals are often overlooked in conservation efforts.